-A student dismissed from the School of Information Sciences due to academic deficiencies is permitted to request readmission to the School and, if readmitted, to resume his/her studies after a lapse of one calendar year from the time of dismissal.
+A student dismissed from the School of Information Sciences due to academic deficiencies is permitted to request readmission to the School and, if readmitted, to resume his/her studies after a lapse of one semester from the time of dismissal (effective fall 2018).

 Students dismissed from the SIS for violations of the Student Code of Conduct are not eligible for readmission.